ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.2.md

 ### Ibexa CDP

 [[= product_name_base =]] Customer Data Center allows you to collect, connect and organize customer data from multiple sources.
-You can use them to build segments that will allow you to create personalized customer experience for your brand.
+You can use them to build segments that allow you to create personalized customer experience for your brand.

 This is a standalone package that you can install along every product edition (Content, Experience, Commerce).
 [[= product_name_cdp =]] is also compatible with [[= product_name_base =]] v3.3.